skyfielders/python-skyfield/skyfield/documentation/positions.rst

 **The planets**
-  The eight planets and Pluto are all supported, thanks to the excellent work of the Jet Propulsion Laboratory (JPL) and Skyfield’s support for their major solar system ephemerides.
+  The eight planets and Pluto are all supported, thanks to the excellent work of the Jet Propulsion Laboratory (JPL).
+  Skyfield supports their major solar system ephemerides.
   :doc:`Read more <planets>`

   .. testcode::